Liam2349/Android12MeteredVPNRepro/README.md

 ## How does the app determine this?

-When the Refresh button is clicked, the apps calls the native Android.Net.ConnectivityManager.IsActiveNetworkMetered method.
+When the Refresh button is clicked, the app calls the native Android.Net.ConnectivityManager.IsActiveNetworkMetered method.

 I made the app open source so that PIA Support can verify this.